Vivendi: Creation of Vivendi

 On 27 March 1998, days after agreeing to fully acquire Havas, Compagnie Générale des Eaux announced it was changing its name to Vivendi.
 In 2000, it sold off its property and construction divisions the following year to what would become Vinci SA.
 Vivendi went on to acquire stakes in or merge with Cendant Software, Grupo Anaya, and Maroc Telecom.
 Beginning in 1998, Vivendi launched digital channels in Italy, Spain, Poland, Scandinavia, Belgium, and the Netherlands.

 In June 1999, Vivendi merged with Pathé, and the exchange ratio for the merger was fixed at three Vivendi shares for every two Pathé shares.
 The Wall Street Journal estimated the value of the deal at US$2.59 billion.
 Following the completion of the merger, Vivendi retained Pathé's interests in British Sky Broadcasting Group PLC and CanalSatellite, a French broadcasting corporation, then sold all remaining assets to Jérôme Seydoux's family-owned holding company, Fornier SA, which changed its name to Pathé.

 Vivendi Universal

 On 9 December 2000, Vivendi acquired Groupe Canal+, the French television network and film production company.
 On 11 December 2000, Vivendi Universal was created from the merger of Groupe Canal+, Canadian company Seagram Company Ltd (owner of Universal Studios), and Vivendi.
+That same day, Havas S.A. became Vivendi Universal Publishing.

 Vivendi Universal acquired MP3.com and the leading American publisher Houghton Mifflin in 2001.
-To raise the funds, Vivendi Universal sold its trade and medical publishing businesses to a group led by Cinven.
+To raise the funds, Vivendi Universal sold its remaining 9.9% stake in Havas Advertising to institutional investors and its trade and medical publishing businesses to a group led by Cinven.